 This section provides information about system board features.
-For an illustration of the system board, refer to "Physical Layout" on page 19.
+For an illustration of the system board, refer to "Physical Layout of System Board" on page 22.

 For a list of features provided with IntelliStation M Pro computers, refer to "Hardware Features" on page 1.